 “Fat Fringe” is a collaborative project between Materials & Applications (M&A) and the design office Layer.
-The aim of the project is to explore techniques for large scale, high volume paper cutting.
+The project aims to explore techniques for large scale, high volume paper cutting.
 A die-cut paper canopy has been developed by participants in a series of weekend workshops led by designers Lisa Little and Emily White of Layer.

 Over several weekends, we worked on constructing a full-scale module to prototype the best designs from the previous workshops.
 The final full-scale design was sent to the die-cutters to be precisely and uniformally mass-produced.
 Once we received the final parts from the die-cutters, volunteers folded, taped, and aggregated the individual pieces together to form perfect full-scale modules.
 We spent most of our time folding, stapling, and aggregating the individual paper building blocks into a single hanging paper structure, a conversational homage to fringe.
 As each block became more predictable, we altered our focus to sculpting the overall form and the interaction between canopy and space.
 The installation slowly evolved into a form emerging from collective imagining and experimenting.

 At last, Layer and Materials & Applications debuted their collaborative project, “Fat Fringe” on the evening of March 11th at the FIX gallery in downtown Los Angeles.
-Hosted by Dwell Publications, sponsered Izze beverages, and ambient music by Dobrega, it was quite the affair to remember.
+Hosted by Dwell Publications, sponsored by Izze beverages, with ambient music by Dobrega, it was an affair to remember.
 After weeks of hard work, the construction of the die cut canopy was the center of conversation.
 Lisa Little and Emily White, and everyone who assisted with the installation, finally saw the organic ivory-colored canopy tell a story with its swooping movement across the gallery.
 The glowing light above illuminated the fluttering canopy, casting a gradient of shadows on the gallery floor.
 Not only was the structure visually mesmerizing, but the folded paper provided a form that was structurally sound.

 Fat Fringe marks the second project by Materials & Applications to be designed and built off-site.
 The installation was generously funded by a grant from Pasadena Art Alliance.
 This was all made possible under the guidance of Layer, Materials & Applications, and all you people of paper!
 Thank you for all of your continuing support.